francoisstock/PCBS_project/README.md

 else:
     core.quit()  # the user hit cancel so exit

-General parameters
+General parameters and text file for output
 =====================

+A data file is created, on which the output will be written for each trial.
+The data includes the trial identity (_positionHor_, _positionVer_ and _orientation_), as well as keypress indicating if target was perceived (_response_) and reaction time (_rt_).

+fileName = expInfo['SubjectNumber'] + '_' + expInfo['dateStr']
+dataFile = open(fileName+'.csv', 'w')
+dataFile.write('positionHor,positionVer,orientation,response,rt\n')

-Before starting the experiment, some general parameters are defined.
+Then, before starting the experiment, some general parameters are defined.
 A clock is defined to keep track of time during the experiment.
 The number of conditions is also specified: 16 for the 8 positions and 2 orientations (verical-horizontal) of the target.
 Then the number of trials is then determine: Here there are only 16 so that the experiment is hsort and one datum is collected to each condition.
 If running the experiment to get useful data, it is necessary to increase the number of trials in order to have enough data to generalise for each conditions (Careful: nTrials must be divisible by 16 for the TrialHandler to work properly).
 Finally, the refresh rate is set at 60Hz here, and the variable can be modified easily to adapt the experiment to the refresh rate of the device on which it is run.

 trial_timer = core.Clock()
 nConditions = 16 # 2 orientations and 8 positions